Skywind555/Battlerite/User_Guide.md

 In general, you can **hover** the mouse over each bar in any bar graph to see the specific value of the bar and the number of observations.

+The hover information may be displaced from the mouse cursor depending on resolution of the computer?
+Unsure if this can be fixed.

 You can **double click** on a bar to **filter** the entire data to that value. **Single click** to **unfilter**.

 #### Specific Bar Plots

+**Total_Time_Played and Champion_Time_Played categories are in hours.

 **Battlerite Choice:** The color of the graph represents battlerite type same as in-game color.
 The initial view shows the win rate or pick rate of the indicated battlerite if a user took that battlerite as one of the five battlerites in their match.
 Double clicking on a battlerite (choosing the battlerite) allows you to see the next step up.
 Assuming that you pick that selected battlerite, the new values are now the win rate or pick rates of each indicated battlerite assuming that you selected the first battlerite.
 For adjusted win rate calculation, each user can contribute once in each category.
 For adjusted pick rate calculation, each user's most selected set of 5 battlerites are determined and that's their only contribution.